bdfoster/nomatic-logging/README.md

 const Logger = logging.Logger;
 module.exports.logger = new Logger();
 ```
 The `Logger` class uses no transport(s) by default.
-You can specify one (or more) in the constructor or do:
+You can specify one (or more) when instantiating or do:
 ```javascript
 module.exports.logger.configure({
     transports: [